Reference Date: 11-February-2014

 FOOD SECURITY SNAPSHOT

-An above average rice production is expected in 2013
+An above average rice production was gathered in 2013

 Inflation dropped, driven by more stable currency